Army vs. UMass NCAA Football Odds, Plays and Insights | November 20, 2021

 - In Army's nine games this year, it has five wins against the spread.

-- The Black Knights covered the spread in their only game when favored by 37.5 points or more.
+- This season, the Black Knights won ATS in their only game as a favorite of 37 points or more.

-- Army's games this year have hit the over on five of nine set point totals (55.6%).
+- Army has eclipsed the over/under in 55.6% of its opportunities this year (five times over nine games with a set point total).

-- Army is 1-2 against the spread and 2-1 overall in games when it records more than 44.0 points.
+- Army is 1-2 against the spread and 2-1 overall this season when the team puts up more than 44.0 points.

-- Army is 1-2 against the spread and 2-1 overall when the team totals over 477.2 yards.
+- In games that Army amasses over 477.2 yards, the team is 1-2 against the spread and 2-1 overall.

-- The Black Knights have seven giveaways this season, while the Minutemen have 10 takeaways .
+- The Black Knights have turned the ball over seven times this season, three fewer than the Minutemen have forced (10).

 - Find the latest spread and moneyline odds for Army at SISportsbook.